mattlong/hermes/README.md

 Hermes interprets some messages as commands:

-* `/mute` - Mutes the chatroom so you can be distraction free.
-All messages are queued up for you for whenever you unmute the chatroom.
+* `/mute` - Mute the chatroom.
+Messages are queued up for whenever you unmute the chatroom.

-* `/unmute` - Unmutes the chatroom.
-Receive all messages that had been queued up for you while the chatroom was muted.
+* `/unmute` - Unmute the chatroom.
+Receive all messages that were queued while the chatroom was muted.

-* `/invite <handle>` - Invite new members to the chatroom.
+* `/invite <handle>` - Invite members to the chatroom.
 Available to admins only.

 * `/kick <handle>` - Kick members from the chatroom.
 Available to admins only.